 This is a growth-oriented position with opportunities for advancement.
 Responsibilities within the companies will be added to this position if the individual demonstrates initiative, growth, and proficiency in their tasks.
-These additional responsibilities may include conducting various research projects, performing site inspections, and managing public programs and/or developing new programming ideas.
+These additional responsibilities may include conducting various research projects, managing recurring public programs, and developing new ideas for programming and activities.

 The Receptionist / Office Manager / Research Assistant reports to the Vice President of Operations.
 Office hours are typically 8:45am – 5:30pm, Monday – Friday.
 Although this position is primarily based in the executive office of BPC/34SP, the position will also involve some outdoor work, and candidates should be comfortable operating in a variety of weather conditions.
 Due to the nature of managing public spaces and events, candidates must also be willing to work occasional nights and weekends.
 This job is fully in-person, with no option for remote work.

 An ideal candidate would have a demonstrated interest in urban studies, public spaces, program and event management, economic development, and/or real estate, as there are opportunities for advancement related to these fields within the organization.

 The salary for this role is $47,000-$52,000 per year, commensurate with experience.
 Benefits such as health insurance are included.